luk400/vim-jukit/README.md

 In general, the function `jukit#SaveNBToFile()` works as follows:

-* `jukit#SaveNBToFile(run, open, to)`: Must have Jupyter installed to work, since it uses the terminal command `jupyter nbconvert`.
-The `run` argument specifies if the code should be executed to include output when converting, `open` inidcateds if the file should be opened after converting, and `to` specifies the output format.
+* `jukit#SaveNBToFile(run, open, to)`: The `run` argument specifies if the code should be executed to include output when converting, `open` indicates if the file should be opened after converting, and `to` specifies the output format.
 Generally, `to` can take any argument accepted by the `--to` flag of `jupyter nbconvert` (see `jupyter nbconvert -h`), note however that this has only been tested with pdf and html, and you need to specify a viewer variable to then open the file (e.g. to use `jukit#SaveNBToFile(0, 1, 'pdf')` the variable `g:jukit_pdf_viewer` needs to exist).
+Must have Jupyter installed to work, since it uses the terminal command `jupyter nbconvert`.

 ### Commands